y4umeng/angel-bot/README.md

 # angel-bot
-Twitter bot that web scrapes a blog on Substack (angelicism01), parses a random string, then tweets it using AWS Lambda.
+Twitter bot that web scrapes all the public posts of a blog on Substack (angelicism01 in this case), parses a random string, then tweets it using AWS Lambda.

 Requirments to run: